 My entire life has been spent dealing with technology.
 As a kid, my dad got one of the first IBM computers in the early 80’s, which I quickly took apart (and subsequently got into a lot of trouble!).
 Ever since that point, it has been a steady stream of new computers, new software and a lot of tinkering.
 When you live in a country that doesn’t really have any sort of technological support, you quickly learn how to fix problems yourself and make the computer do what you want without buying some off-the-shelf program.

 My work life has been similar.
 My first real job was in the computer lab my first year of college and I’ve never had a job not in the technology industry.
 In 1999, I moved to Lincoln, Nebraska for a huge Y2K migration for small banking systems and ultimately worked for that company for 7 years.
-During the end of that period, I met my wife Elizabeth and decided the 2-3 weeks of travel required per month were not for me, and so I started Meridian Consulting, which has consumed the last 5 years of my life.
+During the end of that period, I met my wife Elizabeth and decided the 2-3 weeks of travel required per month were not for me, and so I started Meridian Consulting, until I came to join the Transformation Marketing team in 2015.